How a packed slum in Mumbai beat back the coronavirus, as India’s cases continue to soar

 “I was totally drained.
 By the end of day, I had no strength to do anything,” said the 47-year-old mother of two teenagers.

 The other critical challenge was building health infrastructure from scratch.
 The government-run health-care facilities inside the slum had no beds or intensive care equipment.
-Dighavkar’s team took over a sports complex, a park, a marriage hall and private hospitals to house quarantine and treatment facilities.
+Dighavkar and his team took over a sports complex, a park, a marriage hall and private hospitals to house quarantine and treatment facilities.
 On a vacant lot, they built a 200-bed hospital with oxygen beds.

 Hundreds of community toilets were sanitized three times a day.
 Soap and water supply was regularized.